davidzyx/HinDroid/writeups/Cleaning and EDA.md

  3   invocation     The invoke method of the API call 4   library        The library (package) the call is from 5   method_name    The method name of the API
- 6   package        The apk package name where the file is from 7   class          Class label specified in config
+ 6   package        The APK package name where the file is from 7   class          Class label specified in config
  ```